crfroehlich/bloog/content/configuration/themes.md

 reference.

-If you don't want go deep into each object configuration, you can apply minimal configuratin to customize BooGi app to your needs.
+If you don't want go deep into each object configuration, you can apply minimal configuratin to customize HikingMyDesk app to your needs.
 Check [minimal configuration reference](#minimal) for an example.

 You can change any single parameter -- there is no need to change whole